wemakecoolthings/mcbe-worldeditor/README.md

 # Minecraft Bedrock World Editor
 A free-to-use Minecraft Bedrock worldedit addon made by WMCT!
 This tool was made to be put onto any server / world with little-to-no issues.

 In order to get started, give yourself a **blaze powder** with the **worldeditor** tag.
 Right clicking the blaze powder will activate it!
+Everything is kept within a behavior pack, no resources required!

 Current Features
 - Position Saving